How to Calibrate Blood Pressure Monitor

 Remember to take your blood pressure regularly, especially if you are suffering from high blood pressure or hypertension.
 Calibrate the machine, especially the cuff part, to ensure you have the proper blood pressure.

-So, when buying your blood pressure machine at the pharmacy or any clinic, check if they can teach you or know how to calibrate the machine.
+When purchasing a blood pressure machine at a pharmacy or clinic, ask if they can teach you how to calibrate it.
 Contact your doctor immediately if you have doubts about the blood pressure result.

 Calibrate Blood Pressure Monitor: A Comprehensive Guide for Adults